Skip to content

 Signals vs custom data paths

-Assertions in Validibot target data in one of two ways, and understanding this distinction is fundamental to how the platform works.
+Assertions in Validibot target data in one of two ways.

 Declared signals (the data contract)